adammilward/PHPTask/WEATHER_API_README.md

 Send a post request to ```api/login``` containing the following form-data parameters
- - emailcomposer require php-open-source-saver/jwt-auth
+ - email
  - password

 Returns a JWT authorisation token, type: bearer

-The JWT authorisation token can be sent with get requests to the weather api.
+The JWT authorisation token can be sent, with get requests to the weather api.
 In postman go to the authorization tab, select type bearer and paste the token into the text box.